-A scholarship for a student who has graduated from Dawson City senior secondary school or Dawson City Campus of Yukon College and has been accepted at an accredited post-secondary institute.
+A scholarship for a student who has graduated from Dawson City senior secondary school or Dawson City Campus of Yukon University and has been accepted at an accredited post-secondary institute.
 Applicants must demonstrate active involvement in volunteer work in their community.
 Academic achievement will be considered.

 A scholarship to assist a Yukon student studying in the fields of: